Home EV charging in WA: everything you need to know

 - Switch to grid power when clouds pass

-- Resume solar charging when sun returns
+- Resume solar charging when the sun returns

-Installation Requirements
+Installation requirements

-Electrical Considerations
+Electrical considerations

-Before installing a home charger, consider:
+Before installing a home charger, think about a few things.

 | Connection | Max Charger Speed | Notes | |------------|-------------------|-------| | Single-phase | 7.4kW | Most WA homes | | Three-phase | 22kW | Faster charging, requires upgrade |

-Most WA homes have single-phase power, which supports chargers up to 7.4kW—enough to fully charge most EVs overnight.
+Most WA homes have single-phase power, which supports chargers up to 7.4 kW — enough to fully charge most EVs overnight.

-Switchboard Capacity
+Switchboard capacity

 Your electrician will assess: